freerange/site/soups/weeklinks/week-219-links.snip.markdown

 ### [The Myth of Focus & Why Many Great Entrepreneurs Pursued Multiple Projects at Once](http://www.mindvalleyinsights.com/the-myth-of-focus/)

-I’m still trying to work out the level of focus that this guy’s talking about, but I’m sure there’s *something* in this. <%= by('chris-roos') %>
+I'm still trying to work out the level of focus that this guy's talking about, but I'm sure there's *something* in this. <%= by('chris-roos') %>

 ### [Don't be a free user](http://blog.pinboard.in/2011/12/don_t_be_a_free_user/)